What is Power Up?

 The Power Up team serves Allegheny, Armstrong, Beaver, Butler, Cambria, Erie, Fayette, Greene, Indiana, Jefferson, Lawrence, Mercer, Somerset, Washington, and Westmoreland Counties.

-The Power Up program partners with early child care sites include Head Start to provide education to children 3-5 years old and their families.
+The Power Up program partners with early child care sites including Head Start to provide education to children 3-5 years old and their families.

 The Power Up program partners with School Districts and Charter Schools to provide education to children 5-18 years old and their families.